Japanese Grand Prix: Attendance

-Official attendance numbers have been as follows.
+Official weekend attendance numbers have been as follows.

-Winners of the Japanese Grand Prix
+Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.

 Repeat winners (constructors)

 Teams in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.

 Repeat winners (engine manufacturers)

 Manufacturers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.